GodBoii/Delta-exchange-option-trade/backend/news_agent/README.md

 - Persistent Agno sessions in Supabase PostgreSQL through `PostgresDb`.
 - SSRF protections that block localhost, private/reserved addresses, credentials, and nonstandard ports.

-The configured `poolside/laguna-xs-2.1:free` fallback model is text-only.
+The configured `deepseek/deepseek-v4-flash-0731` model is accessed through OpenRouter with its maximum supported `xhigh` reasoning effort.
 This prototype returns images as URLs and metadata for display but does not send image pixels to the model, so the agent is prohibited from claiming visual analysis.

 ## Install